 Life in the wild

-Peru, Senegal, Madagascar, Thailand: The DPZ operates four field stations on three continents to study the behaviour and ecology of different primate species.
+Peru, Senegal, Northern Guinea, Madagascar, Thailand: The DPZ operates five field stations on three continents to study the behaviour and ecology of different primate species.
 So far, the DPZ has regularly reported on the latest research results from the field stations.
 Now we want to take a look behind the scenes and find out what everyday life is like for researchers in these exotic countries.

 Here we report on the daily routines of the researchers at the stations in Peru, Thailand, Senegal and Madagascar.
 How do they live?
 What is a typical working day like?
 What do the researchers do after work and how do they spend their days off?